cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

    - The instructor will NOT have access to your personal workflows - only this dedicated project
 3. **Add course instructor as a user** to your workshop project:
    - Click the three dots in the bottom left corner of the main n8n window → Settings
-   - Go to the Users tab, and invite me as a user using my email: cayman@caiymanai.com
+   - Go to the Users tab, and invite me as a user using my email: cayman@caiyman.ai

 ![n8n Project and Credentials Setup](Images/n8n%20add%20user%20in%20settings.png)